Eames® Molded Plastic Armchair with Dowel-Leg Base - Quick ShipPrice: $528.00

 By Herman Miller.

 The unmistakable Eames Molded Plastic chair takes on a different life with each of its base offerings.
 The Dowel-Leg base brings a softer aesthetic to the Eames Molded Plastic Armchair.
 The maple dowel legs include crossed metal rods in Black Umber — distinctly Eames.
 The molded plastic shells are carefully manufactured using environmentally friendly, high-impact recyclable polypropylene and are dyed throughout so colors remain vibrant even after years of hard use.
 And today, the chairs are produced locally in Michigan by Herman Miller, just as the vintage chairs were.
 For extended comfort, the shell is connected to the base by rubber shock mounts.
 The dowel-leg base has maple legs with non-adjustable nylon glides.
-The Molded Plastic Armchair is also offered with Eames® Molded Plastic Armchair with Dowel-Leg Base.
+The Molded Plastic Armchair with Dowel-Leg Base is also offered in non-quick ship options: Eames® Molded Plastic Armchair with Dowel-Leg Base.

 Material(s): Recyclable polypropylene shell, metal base, wood legs